 COVID-19 FAQs: Information about coronavirus (COVID-19)

 COVID-19 is spread through respiratory droplets that can be created when someone coughs or sneezes.
-A cloth mask keeps those droplets from traveling through the air.

 A: When possible, distance yourself from others.
 This includes utilizing home delivery/online ordering whenever possible and keeping 6 feet of physical distance between you and from others.